Ejaculation: Other animals

-In mammals and birds, multiple ejaculation is commonplace.
+In many mammalian and avian species, males often ejaculate multiple times during a single mating event or repeatedly over a breeding season.

 During copulation, the two sides of a short-beaked echidna's penis are used sequentially.
 Alternating between the two sides allows for persistent stimulation to induce ejaculation without impeding the refractory period.

 In stallions, ejaculation is accompanied by a motion of the tail known as "tail flagging".
 When a male wolf ejaculates, his final pelvic thrust may be slightly prolonged.
 A male rhesus monkey usually ejaculates less than 15 seconds after sexual penetration.
 The first report and footage of spontaneous ejaculation in an aquatic mammal was recorded in a wild Indo-Pacific bottlenose dolphin near Mikura Island, Japan, in 2012.

 In horses, sheep, and cattle, ejaculation occurs within a few seconds, but in boars, it can last for five to thirty minutes.
 Ejaculation in boars is stimulated when the spiral-shaped penis interlocks with the female's cervix.
 A mature boar can produce 250–300 ml of semen during one ejaculation.
 In llamas and alpacas, ejaculation occurs continuously during copulation.

 The semen of male dogs is ejaculated in three separate phases.
 The last phase of a male canine's ejaculation occurs during the copulatory tie, and contains mostly prostatic fluid.